-NOTE: The ignition key must be ON for a shift to take place and for the position indicator lights to be operable.
-If the key is not ON then the shift will not take place and no position indicator lights will be on or flashing.
+NOTE: The ignition switch must be in the ON position for a shift to take place and for the position indicator lights to be operable.
+If the ignition switch is not in the ON position, then the shift will not take place and no position indicator lights will be on or flashing.